sarbal/homework-5/README.md

 ## Environment instructions

 You will need Python 3.8 or higher.
 You will need to install `biopython` for accessing NCBI and `matplotlib` for plotting.
 You will also need `jupyterlab` to open and run the notebook.
-You will also need `numpy`, `scipy`, `pandas`, `scanpy`, and `seaborn`.
+You will also need `numpy`, `scipy`, `pandas`, `scanpy`, `statsmodels` and `seaborn`.
 You can install everything necessary by running
 ```
-pip install biopython matplotlib jupyterlab pandas scanpy
+pip install biopython matplotlib jupyterlab pandas scanpy statsmodels scipy
 ```
 Please do not use any other libraries, because they will not be installed in the automatic grader environment and will fail, resulting in zero points.
 If you think some other library absolutely needs to be included, please reach out on Slack and we will discuss it there.